Jeothen/Cpp/C#/Lecture/Csharp_dotnet/Readme.md

     * Readline() : reading one sentence
     * Convert class : using method (specific data type), transform data type.
     * ConsoleKeyInfo : reading from keyboard, not input buffer

+* Type, Variable, Literal
+  * If reading not initailized variable, Compile error occured.
+  * Literal notation
+    * ob111 - binary / 010 - octal / ox11 - hexadecimal   : same as C++
+    * Digit notation : using `_`
+  * var
+    * It is same as auto of C++.
+    * inference left value type from right value
+  * casting
+    * C# doesn't support implicit casting, but explicit casting

+* CTS of CLR Data Type

+  * int : Int32 or System.Int32

+  * double : Double or System.Double

+  * string : String or System.String

+    ...